FeeSimple/deploy-contract/README.md

 ### Create contract files if not available

-If not available, it's possible to create contract skeleton by using the following cmd:
+If not available, it is possible to create a contract skeleton by using the following cmd:

 `eosiocpp -n ${contract_name}`